dennisbergevin/cypress-plugin-grep-boxes/README.md

 ## ✅ Open mode

+Within each spec in Cypress `open` mode:

-Within each spec, you can select any given number of suite(s) or individual test(s) and click the filter toggle located on the reporter above:
+- You can select any given number of individual test(s) and click the filter toggle located on the reporter above
+- You can click on any available tag and run only tests in the spec with the respective tag

 ![Cypress grep-boxes within UI mode](./assets/grep-boxes-ui.png)